Poland in World War 2: Stories Behind Famous Movies

 The City of Two Uprisings

-After breakfast, check out and transfer to Warsaw.
+After breakfast, we check out and transfer by bus to Warsaw.
 The history of the city provokes powerful emotions in every visitor.
-Many renowned film producers have made Warsaw their point of reference.
+Many renowned filmmakers have made Warsaw their setting.

 A notable example of this is The Pianist by Roman Polanski — a WWII Holocaust drama about human resilience, and the beauty and power of music to overcome sheer adversity.
-It tells the true story of eminent Polish-Jewish virtuoso concert pianist and composer Wladyslaw Szpilman, and his unlikely survival under German Nazi control in Warsaw.
+It tells the true story of Wladyslaw Szpilman, the renowned Polish-Jewish pianist and composer, and his unlikely survival under German Nazi control in Warsaw.
 The movie won three Academy Awards in 2003.

 Brave And Desperate

 We visit the Warsaw Rising Museum, which captures the experience of the uprising brilliantly.
-It will immerse you in the streets of Warsaw in the 1940s.
+It immerses you in the streets of 1940s Warsaw.
 The hopes, the fears, the desire for freedom, and the ultimate despair of defeat are all there.
 Floor after floor is full of fascinating items, photos, artifacts, leaflets and videos.
 The City of Ruins, a silence-inducing 5-minute 3D aerial film, recreates a picture of the desolation of ‘liberated’ Warsaw in March 1945.
-A replica of a Liberator B24-J bomber is also on view.
+A replica of a Liberator B-24J bomber is also on view.

 Following the fall of the uprising, the Germans set about systematically leveling the city.
-The ones who stayed in the capital for the months ahead hunkered in their shelters, each an island in the ocean of ruins.
+The ones who stayed in the capital for the months ahead sheltered in their basements, each an island in the ocean of ruins.
 They have been called Warsaw ‘Robinson Crusoes’.
 The most well-known one was Wladyslaw Szpilman.

 We also visit the Umschlagplatz, where Jews gathered for deportation to the Treblinka extermination camp.
 It was here that Szpilman saw his family for the last time.
-By sheer chance he escaped the transport, and eluded capture, living in the ruins of Warsaw.
+By sheer chance he escaped the transport and eluded capture, eventually surviving the war hidden in the ruins of post-Uprising Warsaw.

 Time at leisure.